-Community waivers programs, such as the Community Options Program (COP Waiver), Community Integration Programs (CIP) or Family Care, provide a home care alternative to a nursing home.
+Home and Community-Based Waiver programs, such as Family Care, Family Care Partnership, IRIS (Include, Respect, I SelfDirect), and PACE (Program of All-Inclusive Care for the Elderly) provide a home care alternative to a nursing home.
 These protections apply to persons who are elderly or have disabilities.

 Medicaid EBD pays for health care and long-term care services for low-income people of all ages.
-Medicaid EBD is a state and federally funded government program.
+Medicaid EBD is a federally and state-funded government program.
 To qualify, a person’s income and assets must be below specified levels.

 Spousal impoverishment protection affects legally married couples when one spouse is in a nursing home or taking part in a community waiver program and the other spouse is not residing in a nursing home or other medical institution for 30 days or more.
 The person in the nursing home or the community waiver program is referred to as the “institutionalized spouse.”
 The other spouse is the “community spouse”.

-If you have assets of $100,000 or less, you can keep $50,000 for the community spouse and $2,000 for the institutionalized spouse.
+If your combined assets are $100,000 or less, the community spouse can keep $50,000, and the institutionalized spouse may keep $2,000.
 If your assets are over $100,000 you should contact your agency for help in determining the amount of assets you can keep.
 The community spouse share can be higher than the standard if a court or administrative hearing officer orders a higher amount.

-Once the couple’s assets are at or below their asset limit, they have one year in which to assure the institutionalized spouse has no more than $2,000 worth of assets in his/her name.
-During this time period, the institutionalized spouse usually transfers all but $2,000 of his/her assets to the community spouse.
+Once the couple’s assets are at or below their asset limit, they have one year in which to ensure the institutionalized spouse has no more than $2,000 worth of assets in his or her name.
+During this time period, the institutionalized spouse usually transfers all but $2,000 of his or her assets to the community spouse.